G-Node/python-odml/doc/tutorial.rst

 Links & Includes
 ****************
-Please note, that this section is outdated but still valid.

 Sections can be linked to other Sections, so that they include their defined attributes.
 A link can be within the document (``link`` property) or to an external one (``include`` property).